stoopstoop/sn77/README.md

 # Subnet 77

-This subnet does not currently have a codebase and is being reserved for a later date
+~~This subnet does not currently have a codebase and is being reserved for a later date~~ Subnet's codebase is actively being developed but not currently live.
+For latest updates and to watch development checkout the `dev` branch.

 (My favorite number is 7 and so I had to get 77)